kirthikajeyalakshmi/Bankloan-risk-analysis/README.md

 📂 Dataset Overview
 The dataset includes multiple relational tables linked by primary and foreign keys:
-Banking Relationship – Account types, loan data, deposit balances Client-Banking – Connects clients to their banking activities over time Gender – Basic demographic info
+Banking Relationship – Account types, loan data, deposit balances.
+Client-Banking – Connects clients to their banking activities over time.
+Gender – Basic demographic info.
-Investment Advisor – Indicates if a client is assigned to an advisor Period – Time reference for reporting
+Investment Advisor – Indicates if a client is assigned to an advisor.
+Period – Time reference for reporting.

 💻 Tech Stack
-Python - Data cleaning and EDA
+Python - Data cleaning and EDA.
-MySQL -	Querying and joining relational tables
+MySQL -	Querying and joining relational tables.
-Power BI -	Building interactive dashboards
+Power BI -	Building interactive dashboards.
-Excel -	Data formatting for dashboard integration Jupyter Notebook -	Documenting exploration and analysis
+Excel -	Data formatting for dashboard integration.
+Jupyter Notebook -	Documenting exploration and analysis.

 📈 Impact of the Project
 Helps identify customers more likely to repay loans using income and deposit behavior